Core Concepts

 Stacker distinguishes between two types of users:

-- • All data across all tables
+- • All data across all tables in apps they can open

-- • Workflow and automation configuration
+- • Workflow, automation, and agent configuration

 - • User and permission management

-Portal Users
+Portal users

 - • Only the portal interface you've designed